-The FSR 2-day Executive Course to master Electricity Markets discusses the micro-economics of wholesale power markets and their implications for energy policies.
+The Florence School of Regulation’s 2-day Executive Course to Master Electricity Markets discusses the micro-economics of wholesale power markets and their implications for energy policies.

-The course builds on key economic principles and an interactive approach to discuss current policy debates on the Clean Energy Package, the introduction of capacity mechanisms, of scarcity pricing, as well as the reform of renewables support mechanisms and of the European Emission Trading Scheme.
+The course builds on key economic principles and an interactive approach to discuss current policy debates on the implementation of the Clean Energy Package, the introduction of capacity mechanisms, scarcity pricing, as well as the reform of renewable support mechanisms and of the European Emission Trading Scheme.

 Come to the Florence School of Regulation and find answers to these burning questions:

 The aim of the course is: